mat-jan/block_dangerous/README.md

 ### Podsumowanie

 Ten skrypt jest narzędziem umożliwiającym automatyczne blokowanie złośliwych domen na Twoim komputerze przez aktualizację pliku `hosts`.
 Regularne uruchamianie tego skryptu pomoże w utrzymaniu systemu w bezpiecznym stanie, chroniąc przed dostępem do stron internetowych zawierających złośliwe treści.

+### English version
+Here is the English version of the instructions for using the PowerShell script:

+---

+### Script Instructions

+This PowerShell script is designed to download a list of malicious domains from CERT Polska, create a backup of the `hosts` file, and update the `hosts` file with the downloaded domains.
+The script does not check if it is running as an administrator, so it needs to be manually run with administrator privileges.

+### Steps to Use the Script:

+1. **Download the script**:
+   - Copy the code provided above and save it to a file with the `.ps1` extension, e.g., `update_hosts.ps1`.

+2. **Run the script as Administrator**:
+   - The script requires administrator privileges because it modifies the `hosts` file in the system folder.
+To run it as an administrator:
+     1. Right-click the script file (`update_hosts.ps1`).
+     2. Select **"Run as administrator"**.

+3. **What happens after running the script**:
+   - The script creates a backup of the `hosts` file in the folder `C:\Windows\System32\drivers\etc\backup`.
+   - It downloads the list of malicious domains from CERT Polska and stores it in a temporary file.
+   - The script then updates the `hosts` file by adding the malicious domains between the lines marked `# START CERT.PL HOSTS LIST` and `# END CERT.PL HOSTS LIST`.
+   - If any errors occur during the process, they will be logged to the `error.log` file located in the **Downloads** folder.

+4. **Backup of the `hosts` file**:
+   - A backup of the `hosts` file is stored in the folder `C:\Windows\System32\drivers\etc\backup\hosts_backup.txt`.

+5. **Error Logging**:
+   - If any errors occur, the details will be logged to a file called `error.log` in the **Downloads** folder.

+---

+### Notes:

+- This script works only on Windows, as it modifies the `hosts` file in the system directory.
+- Running the script regularly will help maintain your system’s security by blocking access to malicious websites.

+---

+### Example of how to execute the script:

+To run the script:
+1. Save the file `update_hosts.ps1` to your preferred location.
+2. Right-click the file and choose **"Run as administrator"** to ensure the script has the necessary permissions to modify the `hosts` file.

+By following these steps, your system will remain protected against known malicious domains, and you'll always have a backup in case you need to restore the previous `hosts` configuration.